position Linebackers Coach

 The Ohio State University

-This past season Washington coached linebackers at Michigan, helping the Wolverines produce the nation’s No. 3-ranked overall defense this season and the second-ranked unit against the pass.
+Washington coached linebackers at Michigan during the 2018 season, helping the Wolverines produce the nation’s No. 3-ranked overall defense and the second-ranked unit against the pass.
 Washington also mentored consensus All-American and Butkus Award finalist Devin Bush, who was the Big Ten’s Woodson-Nagurski Defensive Player of the Year and Butkus-Fitzgerald Linebacker of the Year.
-All three of his linebackers earned all-Big Ten honors this past season as Khaleke Hudson and Josh Uche each were named honorable mention all-league by the league’s coaches and voting media
+All three of his linebackers earned all-Big Ten honors this past season as Khaleke Hudson and Josh Uche each were named honorable mention all-league by the league’s coaches and voting media.

 Washington assisted with special teams, and the Wolverines were tied for fourth nationally in blocked punts, led the Big Ten in punt average and allowed just one kick return all season of 30 yards or more.

-Washington came home to Ohio in 2017 when he served as defensive line coach for former Buckeye Luke Fickell at Cincinnati.
-Prior to Cincinnati, Washington spent five years at his alma mater – Boston College – on both sides of the ball.
-He coached running backs from 2013 through 2015 before taking over as the program’s special team’s coordinator and defensive line coach during the 2016 season.
+Washington came home to Ohio from the east coast in 2017 when he served as defensive line coach for former Buckeye Luke Fickell at Cincinnati.
+Prior to Cincinnati, Washington spent five years at his alma mater – Boston College – on the same staff as Ryan Day.
+Washington coached running backs from 2013 through 2015 before taking over as the program’s special team’s coordinator and defensive line coach during the 2016 season.
 He began his tenure in 2012 as the assistant special teams coach and assistant defensive line coach.

 On the same offensive staff as Day in 2013, Washington helped develop Andre Williams into a Heisman Trophy finalist and the ACC’s first-ever Doak Walker Award recipient.
 That season, Williams rushed for 2,177 yards and 18 touchdowns, becoming just the 16th player in FBS history to surpass the 2,000-yard mark.